slingshot-finance/RockPaperScissors-test-project/README.md

 # RockPaperScissors test project

 You will create a smart contract named `RockPaperScissors` whereby:
-Alice and Bob can play the classic game of rock, paper, scissors using ETH.
+Alice and Bob can play the classic game of rock, paper, scissors using ERC20 (of your choosing).

-- To enroll, each player needs to deposit the right Ether amount, possibly zero.
+- To enroll, each player needs to deposit the right token amount, possibly zero.
 - To play, each Bob and Alice need to submit their unique move.
-- The contract decides and rewards the winner with all ETH wagered.
+- The contract decides and rewards the winner with all token wagered.

 There are many ways to implement this, so we leave that up to you.